-Finding a purpose-built mountain bike for pump tracks, dirt jumps and slopestyle biking is a worthwhile investment.
-For these forms of aggressive riding, you need to be able to throw the bike into turns, jumps and tricks, which means it should be compact, low-slung and robust enough to handle the odd crash or two.
+What is a good mountain bike for pump tracks, dirt jumps and slopestyle biking?
+For these forms of aggressive riding you need to be able to throw the bike into turns, jumps and tricks.
+That means it should be compact, low-slung and robust.

 But look a bit closer and it turns out that there are a few areas of the bike to consider before buying a dirt jumper:

 - Are there sizing options?
-Most brands only offer a ‘one size fits all’, but shop around and there are frames available for taller riders.
+Many brands only offer a ‘one size fits all’ frame, but shop around and there are options for taller riders

 1. Airdrop Fade